vidboda/autofastq/README.md

 script to automate Illumina bcl2fastq utility

 ## Goals
 Illumina runs generates bcl files that need to be converted to fastq before secondary analysis.
-This script automates and monitors de conversion.
+This script automates and monitors the conversion.

 ## What is it
 This is a simple shell script.
-It reads a very simple conf file mainly to get patho from your environment.
+It reads a very simple conf file mainly to get path from your environment.
 It also uses a simple text file (runs.txt) as database to keep track of the runs and possibly requeue a conversion.
 The script should be croned at your convenience.